r-Techsupport/rTS_Wiki/docs/backups/everyone-needs-backups.md

 * Using the tools to execute that plan

 ## Why do I need backups?
 Every disk, every phone, every flash drive dies, and odds are they will die with unique data on them that you will suddenly miss very much.
 Recovery is a time consuming and often expensive process.
-Backups also make the reinstallation process of an OS much smoother.
+Backups also make the re-installation process of an OS much smoother.

 **Drives do not always broadcast imminent death.
 Assume they will just die.
 Every time.**